MODERN SLAVERY ACT 2015 - STATEMENT 2018

-INTRODUCTION FROM STEVE HOLLIDAY - DEPUTY CHAIRMAN AND SENIOR INDEPENDENT NON-EXECUTIVE DIRECTOR
+INTRODUCTION FROM MARGARET EWING - SENIOR INDEPENDENT NON-EXECUTIVE DIRECTOR

 ConvaTec is committed to fair employment practices and to following applicable employment law wherever it has operations.
 ConvaTec takes its responsibilities seriously and will comply with laws that prohibit child or forced labour, slavery and human trafficking.
 In 2016, ConvaTec initiated a programme to review its existing policies, procedures and approach to supply chain transparency and modern slavery, both within its internal operations and third party suppliers.
-This cross-functional project has made progress in assessing the labour risk within ConvaTec’s own operations and its supply chain and adopting policies and processes to manage that risk.
-In 2017, ConvaTec has continued enhancing this programme.
+Since then, this cross-functional project has made progress in assessing the labour risk within ConvaTec’s own operations and its supply chain and adopting policies and processes to manage that risk.
+We aim to continue enhancing this programme.

-ConvaTec is a global medical products and technologies company focused on therapies for the management of chronic conditions, with leading market positions in advanced wound care, ostomy care, continence and critical care, and infusion devices.
+ConvaTec is a medical products and technologies group focused on therapies for the management of chronic conditions, with leading market positions in advanced wound care, ostomy care, continence and critical care, and infusion devices.
 Our products provide a range of clinical and economic benefits including infection prevention, protection of at-risk skin, improved patient outcomes and reduced total cost of care.
 Further information on our structure, products and financial performance can be found in our Annual Report and Accounts for 2018, which can be viewed here.

 As a Group we have over 50 active companies.
 This statement is relevant to all our active companies and covers, specifically, ConvaTec Group Plc, ConvaTec Limited and Amcare Limited.